FirelyTeam/firely-docs/vonk/facade/finalizesearch.rst

 --------------------------

 To add your repository service to the Vonk pipeline, you will need to add a configuration class that sets the order of inclusion, and adds to the services.
-For background information, see :ref:`vonk_components_configclass`.
+For background information, see :ref:`vonk_plugins_configclass`.

 * Add a static class to your project called ``ViSiConfiguration``
 * Add the following code to it::